Classification and Types of Wetlands

 Used by U.S. Fish and Wildlife Service

 One commonly used classification system for wetlands was developed by Cowardin and is described in Classification of Wetlands and Deepwater Habitats of the United States.
 The Cowardin system is used by the U.S. Fish and Wildlife Service for the National Wetlands Inventory.
 In this system, wetlands are classified by landscape position, vegetation cover and hydrologic regime.
-The Cowardin system includes five major wetland types: marine, tidal, lacustrine, palustrine and riverine.
+The Cowardin system includes five major wetland types: marine, estuarine, lacustrine, palustrine and riverine.

 Used by U.S. Army Corps of Engineers